 6.1.6 Legacy conferencing endpoints

 A legacy conferencing endpoint can be legacy H.323 or non H.323 conferencing endpoint.
 In case of legacy H.323 endpoint, the main capabilities and functions are identical to the definition in [ITU-T H.323].
 In case of non H.323 endpoint, it can be a legacy endpoint which uses non H.323 open standards (i.e. SIP).
 This kind of endpoints can be a SIP hard phone and SIP soft phone (i.e. PC or Laptop).
-The legacy non H.323 endpoints can connect to other components (e.g. Gatekeeper) through a gateway which performs protocol conversion and stream adaptation.
+The legacy non H.323 endpoints can connect to other components (e.g. Call Controller) through a gateway which performs protocol conversion and stream adaptation.

 Proposal (3): Modify the current text of section 7.3

-7.3 Gate Keeper
+7.3 Call Controller (CC)